-Auckland mayoral candidate John Tamihere defends making his 'sieg heil to that' comment
+Auckland mayoral candidate John Tamihere defends making his 'sieg Heil to that' comment

 On Tuesday, Goff said: "I love this city for its diversity and we won't put up with the sort of nonsense that we get from racists coming into this country to tell us that multiculturalism doesn't work."

-Host Martyn Bradbury then asked Tamihere what he wishes for the grandchildren of Auckland, to which he replied: "I say sieg heil to that."
+Host Martyn Bradbury then asked Tamihere what he wishes for the grandchildren of Auckland, to which he replied: "I say sieg Heil to that."

 In the extended version of the debate online, Goff replies: "Ha ha, just like the Nazis?
 What do you mean by that, what do you mean by that?
 That's weird."